aptech/docs/docs/CR-plotAddPolar.rst

 Format
 ----------------
-.. function:: plotAddPolar(myPlot, radius, theta)plotAddPolar(radius, theta)
+.. function:: plotAddPolar([myPlot, ]radius, theta)

-    :param myPlot:
+    :param myPlot: A :class:`plotControl` structure
-    :type myPlot: A plotControl structure
+    :type myPlot: struct

     :param radius: Each column contains the magnitude for a particular line.
     :type radius: Nx1 or NxM matrix

     :param theta: Each column represents the angle values for a particular line.
     :type theta: Nx1 or NxM matrix

 Remarks
 -------

-plotAddPolar may only add curves to 2-D graphs.
+:func:`plotAddPolar` may only add curves to 2-D graphs.

 This function will not change any of the current graph's settings other than to resize the view as necessary to display the new curve.

 .. seealso:: Functions :func:`plotAddBar`, :func:`plotAddHist`, :func:`plotAddHistF`, :func:`plotAddHistP`, :func:`plotAddXY`